replicatedhq/chartsmith/chartsmith-app/knowledge.md

 Message styling:
 - Regular chat messages: bg-dark-border/40 (dark) or bg-gray-100 (light)
-- User messages: bg-primary/20 (dark) or bg-primary/10 (light) with rounded-tr-sm
+- User messages: bg-primary/20 with rounded-tr-sm and text-gray-200 (dark) or bg-primary/10 with text-gray-700 (light)
+- Assistant messages: bg-dark-border/40 with text-gray-200 and label text-gray-400 (dark) or bg-gray-100 with text-gray-700 and label text-gray-500 (light)
 - Plan messages: bg-dark-border/40 (dark) or bg-gray-100 (light) with rounded-tl-sm and "Proposed Plan" label

 Dark theme: